Erick9Thor/AltarBoy/README.md

 - Scene serialization (loading & saving)
 - Quadtree frustum culling
 - Editable scene with guizmos
-- Editable matrials that support diffuse and specular maps
+- Editable materials that support diffuse and specular maps
 - PBR Phong shader with support for a directional light and multiple point & spot lights
 - Unity like play stop pause controls, scene returns to its original state on stop